Baked RicottaJump to Recipe

 But I thought I would share a fantastic dip with you all that, in hindsight, I would have definitely included on the wedding menu.

 It’s a really simple baked dip from Anne Burrell’s latest cookbook, Cook Like a Rock Star.

-So check out this rock star dip and also enter to win a copy of the book!
+So check out this rock star dip!

 Baked ricotta dip mixed with herbs and spices, baked, and served with toasted baguette slices.
 Perfect for a fall appetizer!